codylindley/simple-frontend-boilerplate/README.md

 #####Step 1: Change namespace

-Open the `public/global.js` file and change the global namespace (default is `sfb`) used for each html.
+Open the `public/global.js` file and change the global namespace (default is `sfb`) to a namespace of your choosing.
+Make sure you change each occurrence of `sfb`.

-Open each default module:
+Additionally, open each default module:

 * `public/modules/moduleA.modulesA.js`
 * `public/modules/moduleA.modulesB.js`